Middle Eastern Choir & Music Theory

 Elias Bachoura studied at the Conservatory of Music in Damas, Syria, his country of origin.
 After arriving in Brussels, he studied composition and orchestration at the Royal Conservatory of Brussels.
 With time, he has acquired knowledge of both oriental and western music which makes him critical and attentive of all styles of music.
 The subtlety, touch and innovation of his playing has made him a key musical reference.
 He currently plays in the Flemish orchestra ‘Olla Vogala

-Come and discover this course during the free session on Wednesday 23th of September, from 6:30 pm to 8 pm.
+Come and discover this course during the free session on Wednesday 22 September 2021, from 6:30 pm to 8 pm.

 - Beginners : Wednesday 18.30h – 20.00h